 This course is designed to make students familiar and comfortable with arbitration as a dispute resolution process in the public sector.
-Students will have a chance to participate in several scripted arbitration proceedings that will give them knowledge of the legal requirements and tactical underpinnings of this common workplace process.
-Employees will be made aware of the State Statutes governing public employee disputes and will become familiar with both salary and discipline arbitration proceedings.
+Students have a chance to participate in several scripted arbitration proceedings that give them knowledge of the legal requirements and tactical underpinnings of this common workplace process.
+Employees are made aware of the State Statutes governing public employee disputes and become familiar with both salary and discipline arbitration proceedings.